xpack-dev-tools/gcc-xpack/README-BUILD.md

 #### Build the Arm GNU/Linux binaries

+The supported Arm architectures are:

+- `armhf` for 32-bit devices
+- `arm64` for 64-bit devices

-The current platform for GNU/Linux and Windows production builds is an Manjaro 19, running on an Raspberry Pi 4B with 4 GB of RAM and 256 GB of fast M.2 SSD.
+The current platform for Arm GNU/Linux production builds is a Debian 9, running on an ROCK Pi 4 SBC with 4 GB of RAM and 256 GB of fast M.2 SSD.
+The machine name is `xbba`.

 ```sh
 caffeinate ssh xbba